Thursday, January 22, 2015

 🚙2015 ~ Jan 20-22, Road trip to Gulf Shores, AL

-Early Tuesday Morning I ask hubby if he wanted to go on a road trip to Gulf Shores, Alabama.
+Early Tuesday Morning, I asked Hubby if he wanted to go on a road trip to Gulf Shores, Alabama.

 Day 1: January 20, 2015

-We both ordered a grilled chicken sandwich, diet coke, un-sweeten tea (me) and we shared a large order of waffle fries.
+We both ordered a grilled chicken sandwich, a Diet Coke, unsweetened tea (me), and we shared a large order of waffle fries.

-We both had a calendar card that we used for a free grilled chicken sandwich and a drink.
+We both had a calendar card that got us a free grilled chicken sandwich and a drink.

 Our final cost was $1.80.

-We passed through Birmingham where we saw several very tall buildings and the Vulcan statue facing downtown Birmingham.
+We passed through Birmingham, where we saw several very tall buildings and the Vulcan statue facing downtown.

-We stayed on I-65 South toward Greenville, Georgina, Evergreen, (another rest stop and restroom break) and Atmore.
+We stayed on I-65 South toward Greenville, Georgina, Evergreen (another rest stop and restaurant break), and Atmore.

-We turn east onto Highway 287 toward Bay Minette and then we turned onto highways 59/31 south, which took us through the town of Stapleton where highway 59 went southeast and highway 31 went southwest.
+We turned east onto Highway 287 toward Bay Minette, then south onto Highway 59/31, which took us through the town of Stapleton, where Highway 59 went southeast, and Highway 31 went southwest.

-We stayed on highway 59 east, which took us through the town of Loxley.
+We stayed on Highway 59 east, which took us through Loxley.

-At Loxley, we took Highway 90, which took us through the towns of Robertsdale, Summerdale, Foley, to Gulf Shores.
+At Loxley, we took Highway 90, which took us through Robertsdale, Summerdale, Foley, and Gulf Shores.

-Our first stop was at Gulf Shores Public Beach where we walked on the sandy beach.
+Our first stop was Gulf Shores Public Beach, where we walked along the sandy shore.

 Gulf Shores Beach feeding birds

-There were a couple of young men trying to surf but the waves were too small.
+A couple of young men were trying to surf, but the waves were too small.

 We stopped to watch the sunset.

-It was amazing watching the sun go from a bright yellow into an orange, red as it slowly disappeared into the Gulf which took just minutes.
+It was amazing watching the sun go from a bright yellow to orange and red as it slowly disappeared into the Gulf, which took just minutes.

-There were many people there just to watch the sunset, some walked along the beach, others stood under the shelter while others sat in their vehicles facing the sun.
+There were Gulf people there just to watch the sunset; some walked along the beach, others stood under the shelter, while others sat in their vehicles facing the sun.

 Everyone was spellbound at the sight.